-J. Johnson, Ed.D. (.20 FTE), Principal Investigator (PI) will be responsible for developing, overseeing, and implementing the evaluation plan for all programs funded by the Learning Community of Douglas and Sarpy Counties' Elementary Learning Centers funding stream.
+J. Johnson, Ed.D. (.15 FTE), Principal Investigator (PI) will be responsible for developing, overseeing, and implementing the evaluation plan for all programs funded by the Learning Community of Douglas and Sarpy Counties' Elementary Learning Centers funding stream.
 She will supervise the evaluation staff in data collection and debriefing activities.
-Dr. Johnson will also be responsible for overseeing data collection, data analysis, dissemination of formative and summative findings, participation with the Learning Community management team, participation in the 3rd Center Advisory Committee and completion of identified reports.
+Dr. Johnson will also be responsible for overseeing data collection, data analysis, dissemination of formative and summative findings, participation with the Learning Community management team, council presentations and completion of identified reports.

-Ananya Tiwari, Ph.D. (.15) will support the analyses and report writing on the project.
-Dr. Tiwari will also be involved in the planning and development of an impact evaluation plan.
+Sneha Roy, Ph.D. (.20) will support the analyses and report writing on the project.
+Dr. Roy will also be involved in the planning and development of district evaluation plans and analyses.